lviornery/tema-analyzer/README.md

 Library requires pandas version greater than 1.3

-Install using pip3 install tema-analyzer
+Install library using pip3 install tema-analyzer

 Install with Jupyter Lab and Altair using pip3 install tema-analyzer[interactive]